Aliases for SOAT1 Gene

 The protein encoded by this gene belongs to the acyltransferase family.
 It is located in the endoplasmic reticulum, and catalyzes the formation of fatty acid-cholesterol esters.
 This gene has been implicated in the formation of beta-amyloid and atherosclerotic plaques by controlling the equilibrium between free cholesterol and cytoplasmic cholesteryl esters.
 Alternatively spliced transcript variants have been found for this gene. [provided by RefSeq, Nov 2011]

 GeneCards Summary for SOAT1 Gene

 SOAT1 (Sterol O-Acyltransferase 1) is a Protein Coding gene.
-Diseases associated with SOAT1 include gallbladder disease and homozygous familial hypercholesterolemia.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include cholesterol binding and cholesterol O-acyltransferase activity.
+Diseases associated with SOAT1 include Chronic Leukemia and Sitosterolemia.
+Among its related pathways are Lipoprotein metabolism and cholesterol biosynthesis III (via desmosterol).
+Gene Ontology (GO) annotations related to this gene include cholesterol binding and sterol O-acyltransferase activity.
 An important paralog of this gene is SOAT2.

 Catalyzes the formation of fatty acid-cholesterol esters, which are less soluble in membranes than cholesterol.
-Plays a role in lipoprotein assembly and dietary cholesterol absorption.
-In addition to its acyltransferase activity, it may act as a ligase
+Plays a role in lipoprotein assembly and dietary cholesterol absorption (PubMed:9020103, PubMed:16154994).
+Utilizes oleoyl-CoA preferentially as susbstrate (PubMed:11294643).
+In addition to its acyltransferase activity, it may act as a ligase.